Martin Henig: Academic recognition

 His contributions were honoured in 1998 by Oxford University, which awarded him the higher degree of Doctor of Letters.
 In 2007 he was presented with a Festschrift.
-He is a Fellow of the Society of Antiquaries of London.
+On 3 March 1975, he was elected a Fellow of the Society of Antiquaries of London (FSA).

 Church and ethics activities

 Having trained at St Stephen's House, Oxford, Henig was ordained in the Church of England as a deacon in 2010 and as a priest in 2011.
 From 2010 to 2018, he was a non-stipendiary minister at St Frideswide's Church, Osney in the Diocese of Oxford.
 He has held permission to officiate in the Diocese of Oxford since 2018.

 He is a member of the Lesbian and Gay Christian Movement.
 He was a founder member of Voice for Ethical Research in Oxford, a Fellow of the Oxford Centre for Animal Ethics, and is vice-president of the Anglican Society for the Welfare of Animals.
+He is a director of the Animal Interfaith Alliance.